practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Oz | The Mozart 2 bootstrapping process uses Scala and the simple build tool (sbt); otherwise self-hosting | see at [Mozart-Oz bootstrap compiler](https://github.com/mozart/mozart2/tree/master/bootcompiler#mozart-oz-bootstrap-compiler)
 Perl 5 | C for gcc or clang | see at _README.linux_ in [Perl Source](https://www.cpan.org/src/README.html)
 Picat | C and C++ for gcc and g++, respectively | see _README_ from sources at page [Download](https://picat-lang.org/download.html)
-PowerShell | script is compiled into PowerShell bytecode, which is then interpreted by the Common Language Runtime, often involving lots of overhead with PowerShell's object-heavy architecture | this doesn't explain the language: TBD C#? <<<<<<<<<<<<<<<<<
+PowerShell | C# is mainly used for the command-line interface _pwsh_ ("PowerShell Core" to run PowerShell scripts in Linux); see from here: https://openhub.net/p/powershell/analyses/latest/languages_summary | see also for example [Program.cs](https://github.com/PowerShell/PowerShell/blob/master/src/powershell/Program.cs)
-Prolog, SWI | C for gcc or clang | see at https://github.com/SWI-Prolog/swipl-devel Python | CPython is the reference implementation for Python,  | see for example from the CPython git (_$ git clone https://github.com/python/cpython.git_)
+Prolog, SWI | C for gcc or clang | see at https://github.com/SWI-Prolog/swipl-devel Python | C for gcc or clang for CPython, which is the reference implementation for Python | see for example from [README.rst](https://github.com/python/cpython/blob/main/README.rst)
 Raku | Rakudo compiler: C for a C compiler, and a Perl 5 installation; bootstrapping also includes the help of NQP ("Not Quite Perl") files; multiplatform | see at [Build requirements (Installing from source)](https://github.com/rakudo/rakudo/blob/main/INSTALL.md#build-requirements-installing-from-source)
 Roc | Rust and later additionally Zig | see at [Building the new Roc compiler from source](https://github.com/roc-lang/roc/blob/main/BUILDING_FROM_SOURCE.md#building-the-new-roc-compiler-from-source)
 Rust | bootstrapping with a current beta release of the _rustc_ compiler; otherwise self-hosting since 2011; the Rust compiler was originally written in OCaml | see at [Bootstrapping the compiler](https://rustc-dev-guide.rust-lang.org/building/bootstrapping/intro.html)
-Scala | bootstrapping by using an older version of a Scala compiler; otherwise self-hosting (that is using Scala 3 resources); JVM (Java Virtual Machine) to run generated JVM bytecode; multiplatform | SJSIR = Scala JavaScript Intermediate Representation
+Scala | bootstrapping by using an older version of a Scala compiler since 2015: [We got liftoff!](https://dotty.epfl.ch/blog/2015/10/23/dotty-compiler-bootstraps.html); otherwise self-hosting (that is using Scala 3 resources); multiplatform | SJSIR = Scala JavaScript Intermediate Representation
 Scheme, Bigloo | Bigloo Scheme initially starts from a bootstrap version of it; then gradually self-hosting also with C code for gcc | see at [Bigloo Installation Notice](https://github.com/manuel-serrano/bigloo/blob/master/INSTALL.md#bigloo-installation-notice) and [configure](https://github.com/manuel-serrano/bigloo/blob/master/configure)
 Scheme, Chez | bootstrapping with C for gcc or clang; otherwise self-hosting | see at [BUILDING](https://github.com/cisco/ChezScheme/blob/main/BUILDING)
 Scheme, CHICKEN | C for gcc or clang | see at [Installing CHICKEN](https://wiki.call-cc.org/man/5/Getting%20started#installing-chicken)